 The financials sector contains banks, thrifts and mortgage finance, diversified financial services, mortgage REITs, consumer finance, capital markets, and insurance.

 Because these stocks are more sensitive to changes in interest rates and the broader economic climate, they will tend to do well at the beginning of the business cycle, and may weaken as the economy heads into recession.

 The real estate sector contains all REITs (with the exception of the mortgage REITs) as well as real estate management and development companies.
 This sector performs strongest in the early phase of the economic cycle.

 The information technology sector includes companies that manufacture personal computers and produce software.
-Additionally, there are semiconductor manufacturers, data processing, and information technology services companies.
+Additionally, there are semiconductor manufacturers and information technology services companies.

 This sector has generally performed well early in the business cycle because it has more economic sensitivity than many other sectors.
 Certain sub-industries in this industry—like software, computers, and peripherals—have historically outperformed during periods of expansion.

 Closely related to the information technology sector, telecommunication services contains companies that provide telecommunications services through fixed line, fiber optic, wireless, cellular, and high bandwidth networks.

 Since the performance of these companies is typically a little less sensitive to changes in the business cycle, they tend not to perform as well as other sectors early on in a recovery.
 They are more likely to hold value as the economy tips into recession, however, since their businesses are generally more predictable.
 Also, many telecommunication services firms offer relatively high dividend yields.

 The utilities sector contains companies that provide gas, electric, or water services, along with companies that independently produce and distribute power.